Fluid and electrolyte balance is a dynamic process that is crucial for life and homeostasis.

 There are different fluid volume disturbances that may affect an individual.

-- Fluid volume deficit or hypovolemia occurs when loss of ECF volume exceeds the intake of fluid.
+- Fluid volume deficit or hypovolemia occurs when the loss of ECF volume exceeds the intake of fluid.

 - Fluid volume excess or hypervolemia refers to an isotonic volume expansion of the ECF caused by the abnormal retention of water and sodium in approximately the same proportions in which they normally exist in the ECF.